kiwicopple/paul.copplest.one/docs/knowledge/philosophy/spiritual-bypassing.md

 1. There is an initial contact with some sense (sight, sound, etc).
 This generates a feeling tone that is either pleasant, unpleasant, or neutral.
 2. The feeling tone constructs a mental state - something like anxiety, boredom, or excitement.
 3. Out of the mental state arises some thoughts, or mental objects.
 In our "I'm getting older" example above, those could be "I am running out of time" or "I haven't achieved anything important yet".
-4. These mental objects will similarly product a feeling tone and compound on themselves.
+4. These mental objects will similarly produce a feeling tone and compound on themselves.
 5. The overall loop can produce even more raw bodily sensations - increased heart rate, tightness, contraction, restricted breathing, etc.

 This framework should be loosely-held.
 These processes are more like a web than a perfect system.